 Sometimes the Ubuntu Software Center fails to load.
 If you see a message such as “Unable to download from … ” then it usually means that it cannot read the local cache because it doesn’t exist.
-To resolve this you need to open the Terminal and enter:
+To resolve this, you need to open the Terminal and enter:

-&& syntax.
 If the above doesn’t work, then you may need to reinstall Gnome-Software.

 You can also try the following:

-This is slightly trickier to deal with and different to the above.
+This is slightly trickier to deal with and different than the above.
 Essentially, something has gone wrong with the cached packages, and the Software Center cannot read them.
 Go back to the Terminal and enter: